aerian-studios/jobs/readme.md

 ## Jobs @ Aerian

 This repo has an up to date list of all of the roles we have at Aerian Studios currently.
+Click through the folders to see the specs for the roles we have.

 ## Why Aerian?